colehanan1/FlyBehaviorScoring/README.md

   differs.
 - Pass whichever untrained trial numbers you want to include, omitting any you wish to exclude (e.g., skip 7–10 entirely as shown above).
-- When `--output` is supplied, the script renders a PNG mirroring the 2×2 contingency table; omit the flag to skip figure generation.
+- When `--output` is supplied, the script renders an EPS file mirroring the 2×2 contingency table; omit the flag to skip figure generation.
+Ensure the path ends with `.eps`.

 The command prints the counts for the four cases (`a` through `d`) along with the total number of flies that match the configured trials.